AUNT KAREN'S FARM

 Dedicated Artistic Retreats

-Members of the Reunion of Antarctic Artists and Writers (hosted in 2019 & 2022) reflect on their experiences at Aunt Karen's Farm.
+Members of the Reunion of Antarctic Artists and Writers reflect on their experiences at Aunt Karen's Farm.

 What an amazing creative oasis and wonderful place to cultivate both solo and collaborative projects!
 I’ve stayed at AKF three times and each time I depart feeling creatively energized.
 Karen and her fantastic team provided a beautiful and peaceful space that our group of artists and writers could gather together from all corners of the world to discuss past, present and future Antarctic collaborations.
 Our latest, post-Covid reunion was wildly successful!